hashicorp/terraform-provider-aws/website/docs/r/cognito_resource_server.markdown

 ## Attributes Reference

-In addition to the arguments, which are exported, the following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

 * `scope_identifiers` - A list of all scopes configured for this resource server in the format identifier/scope_name.